marcomelillo/LWCertPin/README.md

 f such attack is exploited.
 Certificate Pinning is a technique that enforces the control over the authenticity and signature of the server certificates used by the application to establish SSL connections.
-This article proposes a programmatic approach to verifying that the application is using the intended certificate l everaging the repackaging controls provided by Worklight.
+This project proposes a programmatic approach to verifying that the application is using the intended certificate l everaging the repackaging controls provided by Worklight.
-The article discusses advantages and drawbacks of such technique.